-Professor Esther Charlesworth has published widely on the theme of social justice, conflict and architecture, including Humanitarian Architecture (2014) and Sustainable Housing Reconstruction (2015).
-She is also the Founding Director of Architects without Frontiers (AWF), who have designed and delivered over 40 health and education projects to vulnerable communities, globally since 2005.
+Professor Esther Charlesworth has published widely on the themes of social justice, conflict and architecture, including the books 'Humanitarian Architecture' (2014) and 'Sustainable Housing Reconstruction' (2015).
+She is also the Founding Director of Architects without Frontiers (AWF), which has designed and delivered over 40 health and education projects to vulnerable communities globally since 2005.

 Leila is an interdisciplinary academic working at the intersection of urban planning, design and disaster management.
 She was involved in UN-Habitat’s City Resilience Profiling Program and worked as a research fellow at the Institute for Great Lakes Research in Michigan, United States.
 Prior to academia, she worked as an architect/planner in public and private practice.

 Brett is UNHCR's Head of Shelter.
 His work has been largely dedicated to recovery and reconstruction in post-disaster and post-conflict areas.
 Brett has been involved in MoDDD since its inception and has delivered workshops and public lectures, provided academic and career advice to students and most recently has been involved in the establishment of a research network with universities across Europe in partnership with RMIT Europe.

 Leeanne is a qualified architect with diverse professional architectural experience, having worked in the UK, Ireland and Canada.
 She has worked in both development and emergency situations and is a member of the Strategic Advisory Group for the Global Shelter Cluster where she supports the delivery of high quality and inclusive shelter assistance to people affected by disaster and crises in the Asia Pacific region.